ksator/junos-automation-with-saltstack/README.md

 - Junos proxy controls junos devices without installing salt on device.
 There is no salt-minion.
 - It uses Junos API (pyez and netconf).
 - Junos facts are stored in grains.
-- Apart from that there is a junos syslog engine.
+Apart from that there is a junos syslog engine:
  - listens to syslog events
  - extracts event information
  - sends it on the master/minion event bus.